paaulaisabella/proyecto-react/README.md

 ![video-to-gif-converter](https://user-images.githubusercontent.com/91098198/159373296-1d703acf-79ef-4f16-a4a8-b54f02133772.gif)

-## Dependencies
+## Built with

 - React JS

 ## To run the app locally:

-You should be able to run the app by executing the ´´´npm´´´ command:
+You should be able to run the app by executing the npm command:

-´´´
 npm start

-´´´
+## Author

+Paula Vásquez - FrontEnd developer student, March 21st, 2022.

+## License

+To analize/study/fix details on this project it is necessary to start an issue.